Health and safety personnel

-The framework directive provides for relevant information to be received by workers and/or their representatives (Article 10(1)), and for workers with specific functions in protecting the safety and health of workers or worker representatives with specific responsibility for the safety and health of workers to ‘have access, to carry out their functions and in accordance with national laws and/or practices,’ to specified information (Article 10(3)).
-Employers have to meet the expense of supplying information to workers in accordance with the directive’s requirements.
+The directive also makes it clear that workers and their representatives have a right to be informed about all matters relevant to their health and safety in the workplace (Article 10(1)).
+Workers who have specific roles in protecting the safety and health of workers and worker representatives with responsibility for the overall health and safety of workers should have access to premises and information needed to carry out their duties, in accordance with national laws and/or practices.
+Employers have to meet the expense of supplying such information to workers.

-In addition, EC law prescribes a variety of provisions for different categories of persons with health and safety functions.
-For ‘designated workers’ given functions with respect to protective and preventive services (such as first aid, fire-fighting, evacuation of workers, etc.), the directive specifies that workers get adequate time and the ‘necessary capabilities and the necessary means’ to enable them to fulfil their obligations.
+In the case of ‘designated workers’ being given functions with respect to protective and preventive services (such as first aid, fire-fighting, evacuation of workers, etc.), the directive specifies that these workers should be given adequate time and the ‘necessary capabilities and the necessary means’ to enable them to fulfil their obligations.
 The directive also imposes an obligation on employers to provide safety personnel with facilities and assistance.

-‘General’ worker representatives, consulted on planning and introduction of new technologies (Article 6(3)(c), or on ‘all questions relating to safety and health at work’ (Article 11(1)), are to receive information (Article 10(1)), which should ‘in no circumstances involve the workers in financial cost’ (Article 6(5)).
+Further, ‘general worker representatives', who are consulted regarding the planning and introduction of new technologies (Article 6(3)(c), or on ‘all questions relating to safety and health at work’ (Article 11(1)), are entitled to receive information (Article 10(1)), which should ‘in no circumstances involve the workers in financial cost’ (Article 6(5)).